 WHY SHOULD YOU APPLY TO GVSU’s Au.D.
 PROGRAM?

 - The program has exceptional facilities and specialized equipment that most programs at other institutions are unable to provide, such as the virtual reality computerized dynamic posturography system and rotary chair.
 These, along with all other equipment, are for exclusive student use so as to gain the requisite knowledge and skills for credentialing and practice.
-Grand Valley State University, founded in 1961, is known for its outstanding programs in the health professions, with an enrollment of over 24,000 students across 4 campuses in west Michigan.
+Grand Valley State University is known for its outstanding programs in the health professions, with an enrollment of over 24,000 students across 4 campuses in west Michigan.
 The department is located in a new building on the state-of-the-art health campus on The Medical Mile, where major medical and healthcare expansion is underway.

 - The program was designed to accept students from any undergraduate major/emphasis.
 This enables individuals with degrees in the sciences, engineering, health sciences, or the arts, who enjoy working with and helping people to improve their quality of life, to pursue a doctoral degree in audiology.